CMU Energy Facts

 Job Creation in the Energy Industry

-- CMU ranks first among all U.S. universities without a medical school in the number of startup companies created per research dollar spent since 2007.
+- CMU ranks first among the Association of American Universities (AAU) schools in the number of start-ups per research dollar (FY08-12).

 Leaders in Interdisciplinary Research, from Technical Advances to Public Policy